The U.S.-Canada rivalry is almost always gold

 “This is the team,” U.S. captain Meghan Duggan declared at the beginning of the PyeongChang tournament, the team that would finally wrestle another gold medal out of Canada’s grasp.

-The squads were so evenly matched that the final ended in a tie requiring overtime, and then a shootout, and then the shootout required extra shots.
+The squads were so evenly matched that the tie game required overtime, and then a shootout, and then the shootout required extra shots.
 Finally, Team USA’s Jocelyne Lamoureux-Davidson finessed a puck into Canada’s net, and 20-year-old U.S. goaltender Maddie Rooney stopped a shot by Canada’s Meghan Agosta, and the U.S. team had its second Olympic gold medal.

 2022